PHIL'S FARMS & NURSERY

 Chosen for suitability to our local conditions.

-All have been planted recently in 5 gallon pots.
+All planted in 5 gallon pots.

 Because of their age and size, these trees usually will fruit 2 to 3 years after planting (depending on where they are planted and how well they are tended & watered.)

-WENATCHEE APRICOT - Now 6 - 7 feet tall, trunk calipers ¾-1¼ inches SALE $45 (Reg. $50)
+WENATCHEE APRICOT - Now 6 to 7 feet tall, trunk caliper ¾-1¼ inches SALE $45 (Reg. $50)